European reactions to the 2006 Lebanon War: Bosnia and Herzegovina

 Former High Representative Paddy Ashdown said that "It is not Hezbullah's position that is weakening now.
 It is Israel's.
 Its stated war aim was to destroy Hezbullah.
 It is not clear why, having failed to do this by occupying Lebanon, it thought it could achieve it by bombing," he warned.

 Bulgaria

 Bulgaria voiced its concern over the growing tension in the Near East region, Ministry of Foreign Affairs Spokesman Dimitar Tsanchev said in a press-release: "We condemn the kidnap of the two Israeli soldiers.
 We consider that the Shiite Lebanese organization Hisbullah should release them immediately and cease the shooting against Israeli territory".
 "We bitterly condemn the bombing of the Israeli Army on Lebanon, which result in the death of tens of innocent Lebanese citizens.
 Israel should refrain from such actions and from breaking the borders of Lebanon," the release further said.

 Denmark

 The Danish foreign minister Per Stig Møller said that the Lebanese government has to take responsibility to prevent further terror attacks from Hezbollah in southern Lebanon.
 Israel has the right to act in self-defense, but is also obligated to not use too strong measures.

+Following the Israeli attack on Qana, the Foreign Minister said he was “horrified” by the Israeli bombing of the town of Qana earlier on Sunday and "the senseless loss of life that we have seen here.
+It is completely unacceptable.
+Our thoughts and feelings are with the affected families of all civilian victims of the conflict.”